BankkRoll/Twitter-Designs-to-Code/README.md

 ## 📝 Disclaimer & Removal

-If you are the owner of a design and would like it removed, please [open an issue](https://github.com/your-username/repo-name/issues) or contact me on [X (Twitter)](https://x.com/bankkroll_eth).
+If you are the owner of a design and would like it removed, please [open an issue](https://github.com/your-username/Twitter-Designs-to-Code/issues) or contact me on [X (Twitter)](https://x.com/bankkroll_eth).

----

-## 🤝 Contributing

-Feel free to suggest designs or improve the code in this repository!
-Just open a pull request.

 ---